-Schema is a list of Fields, which map names to
+Schema is an Arrow object containing Fields, which map names to

 Arrow data types.
 Create a